hasan972/othello-Game/README.md

 # Othello Game
- This is a popular game and i made this for AI-LAb
+ This is a popular game and I made this for AI-Lab